IEEEManCSC/Data-Science-Roadmap-IEEE-2023/General Roadmap.md

 [<h2>**Google Colab**</h2>](https://colab.research.google.com/notebooks/intro.ipynb)Google Colab is like a Jupyter Notebook but in the cloud.
 You don’t need to install anything locally.
 All the important libraries are already installed.
 For example NumPy, Pandas, Matplotlib, and Sci-kit Learn <br />

 [<h2>**PyCharm**</h2>](https://www.jetbrains.com/pycharm/)PyCharm is another excellent IDE that enables you to integrate with libraries such as NumPy and Matplotlib, allowing you to work with array viewers and interactive plots.
- * [JetBrains student license](https://www.youtube.com/watch?v=QPESX-VBnEU) can let you freely install thepaid professionall version of Pycharm for educational purposes only.
+ * [JetBrains student license](https://www.youtube.com/watch?v=QPESX-VBnEU) can let you freely install the paid professional version of Pycharm for educational purposes only.
  * [A Guide to install and use Pycharm](https://www.youtube.com/watch?v=NJXwP7o5TTM)
  * [Running Jupyter Notebook from Pycharm](https://www.youtube.com/watch?v=yr1M1H-GLR0)<br />